Samuel Crowther (journalist): Life

-Crowther was born on June 14, 1880, in Philadelphia, Pennsylvania, his father also being Samuel Crowther.
+Crowther was born on June 14, 1880, in Philadelphia, Pennsylvania, to Samuel and Catherine Orr Crowther.
 He was educated at the Friends Select School in Philadelphia and graduated B.S.
 (1901) and LL.B.
 (1904) at the University of Pennsylvania.

 In college, he won his varsity letters in football and rowing and was a member of the university's crew that distinguished itself in the Henley Regatta.
-In 1905, his "American Rowing," the first history of the sport in the country, was published.
+In 1905, his "American Rowing," the first history of the sport in that country, was published.
 He dedicated his writing career to publishing biographies of famous industrialists and collaborating with some of them to produce works that conveyed their ideas to the public.
 The most prominent and enduring collaboration was with Henry Ford, the car manufacturer.

 He married Mary Jane Owens on November 21, 1914, and they had two sons and a daughter.
 He died in Boston, Massachusetts on October 27, 1947.